dh1tw/pyhamtools/README.md

 ## Installation

-Easiest way to install pyhamtools is through the packet manager `pip`:
+The easiest way to install pyhamtools is through the packet manager `pip`:

 ```bash